next-book/dev-book/content/visitors.md

 It was the Lord’s will, I suppose.”
 And there he was to prove the truth of his words.
 He was a metaphysical puzzle to me.
-I have rarely met a fellow man on such promising ground⁠—it was so simple and sincere and so true all that he said.
+I have rarely met a fellow man on such promising ground—it was so simple and sincere and so true all that he said.
 And, true enough, in proportion as he appeared to humble himself was he exalted.
 I did not know at first but it was the result of a wise policy.
 It seemed that from such a basis of truth and frankness as the poor weak-headed pauper had laid, our intercourse might go forward to something better than the intercourse of sages.</p>